You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Early-Stage Groin Discomfort: Women experiencing groin discomfort during the first or second trimester may benefit from focused care to address potential underlying issues before the demands of later pregnancy stages.

-• Care Approaches: Non-invasive methods combining gentle chiropractic care, such as the Activator method, with prenatal-specific physiotherapy techniques can support pelvic and groin health.
+• Care Approaches: Non-invasive methods combining gentle chiropractic care, such as the Activator method, with prenatal-specific physiotherapy techniques can help pelvic and groin health.

 Sciatica and Leg Discomfort During Pregnancy